 But there’s one caveat: The C-PACE program has yet to be implemented.

-Although it was signed into law in 2019, Mayor Bill de Blasio and the City Council have yet to finalize its rules, leaving C-PACE providers, attorneys and developers champing at the bit to break into the country’s largest real estate market.
+Although it was signed into law in 2019, Mayor Bill de Blasio and the City Council have not finalized its rules, leaving C-PACE providers, attorneys and developers champing at the bit to break into the country’s largest real estate market.
 Proponents of the financing tool believe that once the program is active in New York, developers across the country will follow suit.